jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 *(you have been warned, early-adopters)*

 - use in svelte-pieces
-- allow passing config to plugin to let main routes folder be the folder if KITBOOK_ROUTE = "src/routes"
 - fix side menu backdrop
 - fix svelte-pieces a11y warnings
-- hide pages from sidebar w/o any stories or variants until component props are automatically detected
 - consolidate story around style imports (tw-reset.css imported in app.html so it comes first, prism and tw-prose are in Layout.svelte, also look at kitbook global styles - where to put?)
+- publish beta version to npm to get css up
+- improve message for pages in sidebar w/o any stories or variants until component props are automatically detected
 - Easily adjust screen size
 - Add full-screen view for sandbox
 - lay out variants better